Accepting forms for the Creative Writing Course on 12-16 January, 2022. Early-bird offer on both Online & Physical expires 21 Decm 2021. 

 the rather critical art of editing, and realize how much unnecessary, extra and pompous verbosity you habitually stuff into your writing.
 You learn tools: For editing, for writing better and for disciplining yourself as a writer.

-This online course is not one way communication.
+The online course is not one way communication.
 It is live.
 Interactive.
 Personal.
 Only the Himalayas are replaced by your bedroom window.
 But the teaching and the camaraderie remains unchanged.

 Level: Novice - Intermediate writers

 Who: Chetan Mahajan, a Penguin published author and award-winning blogger, leads this course.
 (For instructor profile, click here or scroll down.)

 Have questions?
 Please check out the FAQs where we have tried to answer all your queries.

 Participant limit : 10